Yven92/MyoCoachV2/docs/user-manual.md

 ### Connect Electrode to the box :

 :one: Assemble the two electrodes on the armband.
 The armband offers several degrees of freedom to allow the electrodes to be positioned optimally on the user's arm.
-(See the section ArmBand: Adjustments and positioning in the [manufacturing-manual](./manufacturing-manual.md)).

 ![vue_brassard](./assets/vue_brassard.png)